koodaamo/httpreverse/README.rst

 httpreverse
 ===============================

 .. image:: https://img.shields.io/pypi/v/httpreverse.svg
         :target: https://pypi.python.org/pypi/httpreverse

-Reverse-engineer legacy HTTP APIs.
+Tool to help reverse-engineer legacy HTTP APIs.

 Rationale and scope
 --------------------

-This package was born of a need to wrap a lot of different kinds of existing, undocumented legacy HTTP APIs not following any kind of consistent, well planned design, and to add a little bit of documentation to have some idea what those legacy APIs do.
+This package was born of a need to be able to use multiple different kinds of existing, undocumented legacy HTTP APIs not following any kind of consistent, well planned design.
+It was also thought helpful to be able to add a little bit of documentation about what those legacy APIs do.

 This package is NOT meant for defining new APIs.
 Use e.g. Swagger for that.